Be inspired

-For those perfect bean hunters amongst us, Basingstoke and Deane is the place for a good cup of independent coffee.
+For those perfect bean and brew hunters amongst us, Basingstoke and Deane is the place for a good cup of tea or coffee from an independent cafe.
 Here are some of our favourite best-kept secrets…

 We’ll start with Willows Coffee House, at the bottom of Church Street on the corner of Cross Street, in the centre of Basingstoke.
 This dog-friendly corner café is small with a huge heart, serving coffee made to perfection.
-The café has a lovely range of sweet treats, freshly baked bread and crafts from local artists providing a warm and safe place for all members of the community to enjoy.
+The café has a lovely range of sweet treats, freshly baked bread and crafts from local artists providing a warm and safe place for all members of the community to enjoy, including four legged ones!

 Sticking with the town centre, then a nice take away option is Festival Street Kitchen.
 It is a well-known popular big-pan takeaway lunch option but not many people know about its smooth coffee.